flutter/website/src/desktop.md

 Desktop support allows you to compile Flutter source code to a native Windows, macOS, or Linux desktop app.
-Flutter's desktop support also extends to plugins&mdash;you can install existing plugins that support the Windows, macOS or Linux platforms, or you can create your own.
+Flutter's desktop support also extends to plugins&mdash;you can install existing plugins that support the Windows, macOS, or Linux platforms, or you can create your own.

 {{site.alert.warning}}